Wednesday, November 5, 2014

 "Oh, the pool?"
 Christopher asks a bewildered guest.

-“Food?”
-Nico asks a little 9- year old, “ Well, I like the chicken nuggets or even the pizza.
-Give me a side of fries and wash it all down with Nestle Quick Chocolate Milk.
-The dining area has the perfect place for those items, but you may like the other variety of choices they have.
-More than my own favorites”
+"Food?"
+Nico asks a 9-year-old, "Well, I like the chicken nuggets or pizza.
+Give me a side of fries and wash it down with Nestle Quick Chocolate Milk.
+The dining area has the perfect place for those items, but you may like their other variety of choices.
+More than my own favorites."

-The scenery was great as we were walking to our rooms.
-This little slice of earth was transformed from the big screen and placed here by the Imagineers who took it from the minds of Pixar’s imagination.
-This Disney environment could have been like Toon Town if we were in the real life of, Who Framed Roger Rabbit.
+The scenery was incredible as we were walking to our rooms.
+This little slice of earth was transformed from the big screen and placed here by the Imagineers who took it from the minds of Pixar's imagination.
+This Disney environment could have been like Toon Town if we were in the real life of Who Framed Roger Rabbit.
 Our emotions had that type of feeling that these characters were going to talk any minute!